AbuBhuiyan/Capstone_Project_Team_54/README.md

 ### 4️⃣ Run Jupyter Notebooks (Interactive Mode)

-If you prefer **notebooks** for interactive analysis or presentation:
+If  **notebooks** are preferred for interactive analysis or presentation:
 # Notebook files are for viewing outputs without running, as running files takes pretty long time

 | Notebook                                       | Purpose                                                        |